WordPress User Roles Explained

 Contributor Role

 Contributor is a very useful role for blogs where there are guest authors invited to write posts.
-As you do not want to grant guest authors publishing options you can give them Contributor role which allows them to create Unpublished posts and write them, but does not grant Publish option.
-Instead, all of those posts are sent for Review and only a higher role (Administrator, Editor) is able to publish them.
+As you do not want to grant guest authors publishing options you can give them the Contributor role which allows them to create Unpublished posts and write them, but does not grant the Publish option.
+Instead, all of those posts are sent for Review and only a higher role (Administrator, Editor) can publish them.

 Subscriber Role